tparchman/GAIN_summer2021/day_two/python_1_primer.md

 ## 4B. `%` operator: controlling format of scalars in print statements

-### In print statements, the first `%` is used as a placeholder that denotes what type of variable is to be specified:  %d for integer, %f for float, and %s for string.
-After the quoted statement, the second `%` is used before the variabe name is provided in (). %f is also used to specify the number of digits after a decimal (see below).
+### In print statements, the first `%` is used as a placeholder that denotes what type of variable is to be specified:  **%d for integer, %f for float, and %s for string**.
+After the quoted statement, the second `%` is used before the variable name is provided in (). %f is also used to specify the number of digits after a decimal (see below).

 Have a look at the examples in Haddock and Dunn.
 Here are a few more.
 The first uses a string assigned to the variable name within the print statement.